fati-ma/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The great thing about AutoML is that it generates various models, in this experiment 42 models were generated and the models are: LightGBM, XGBoostClassifier, RandomForest, GradientBoosting, StackEnsemble and VotingEnsemble.

-And the model with the best accuracy was **VotingEnsemble** with score of 0.9167. **VotingEnsemble** predicts based on the weighted average of predicted class probabilities.
+And the model with the best accuracy was **VotingEnsemble** with score of 0.9167. **VotingEnsemble** It is used to improve model performance, to achiev a better performance than when using a single model.
+In classification problems like this one it predicts based on the weighted average of predicted class probabilities.

 Best metrics for best run: